Below are common questions we receive about GHC 19, grouped by audience.

 How do I book my travel for GHC?

 All scholars will book flights with the AnitaB.org contracted partner.
-Directions will be provided if you are selected to receive a scholarship.
+Further instructions will be provided if you are selected to receive a scholarship.
 You will not need to pay for your flight; AnitaB.org will pay our contracted partner directly.
 If you book your flight yourself, you will not be reimbursed for this expense.

 What dates should I plan to be in Orlando?